 - Three or fewer portable earth-station transceivers, as defined in Section 25.129, are being imported by a traveler as personal effects and will not be offered for sale or lease in the United States.

 The Harmonized Tariff Schedule (HTS) codes are used to identify products subject to tariff requirements.
-The FCC publishes a guidance to help importers and brokers to determine if a product is likely to be subject to FCC requirements, See: KDB Publication 997198.
+There is no mapping between harmonization codes and FCC requirements.
+The FCC publishes a basic guidance to help importers and brokers to determine if a product is likely to be subject to FCC requirements, See: KDB Publication 997198.
 This guidance is only provided to help importers ensure that the product has been properly authorized and that a responsible party is identified.
-The mapping of the products under the HTS code and the FCC requirement is only approximate since they are intended for different purposes.
 An importer may want to contact the manufacturer or the exporter to ensure that the product has been properly authorized according to the FCC rules.

 If requested, the ultimate consignee must be ready to provide to Customs and/or the FCC the specific equipment authorization documentation.